-- Credit risk: The risk of a fall in value of the securities of a private issuer or the default of the latter.
-Depending on the direction of the UCITS' transactions, a fall (in the case of a purchase) or a rise (in the case of a sale) in the value of the debt securities to which the UCITS is exposed can lead to a fall in the net asset value. - Risk related to ABS (asset-backed securities) and MBS (mortgage-backed securities): For ABS and MBS, the credit risk is dependent mainly on the quality of the underlying assets, which may be of various kinds (bank debts, debt securities, etc.).
-These instruments result from complex structures which may include legal risks and specific risks (liquidity) reflecting the characteristics of the underlying assets.
+Credit risk: the risk of a fall in value of the securities issued by a private or public issuer or of the default of the latter.
+Depending on the direction of the UCITS' transactions, a fall (in the case of a purchase) or a rise (in the case of a sale) in the value of the debt securities to which the Fund is exposed can lead to a fall in the UCITS' net asset value.